Never Back Down: Critical response

 On Rotten Tomatoes, the film has an approval rating of 20% based on 83 reviews, with an average score of 4.4/10.
 The site's consensus states: "Though not without its pleasures, Never Back Down faithfully adheres to every imaginable fight movie cliché".
 On Metacritic, the film has a weighted average score of 39 out of 100 based on reviews from 22 critics, indicating "generally unfavorable reviews".

 Gregory Kirschling of Entertainment Weekly gave the film a D, calling it "dopey.
 And with its emphasis on stupid violence, xylophone abs, and getting yourself on YouTube, it's yet another product that makes you feel bad about today's youth culture".
 Michael Phillips of Chicago Tribune gave the film two out of four stars, saying "[i]t's a little Karate Kid, a smidge of Fight Club (with none of the ironic ambivalence toward violence that David Fincher brought to that story), a lot of The O.C. (evil boy Gigandet played an evil boy on that series), and presto: probable hit".

 Richard Roeper gave the film a positive review: "I laughed so much at the litany of clichés that I finally had to admit I was entertained from start to finish by this cheesy knock-off".

 Movie historian Leonard Maltin cited the picture as "A wildly improbable and cliched, yet entertaining (particularly for fans of this genre), variation on The Karate Kid...wherein Faris and Heard have the Ralph Macchio and (respectively) Elisabeth Shue roles, while Gigandet (who can glare with the best of them) is in William Zabka's...All in all, the film Showdown tried to be".

-Former UFC Middleweight champion Dricus Du Plessis cited the film as an inspiration for wanting to become an MMA fighter.
+Former UFC champions Dricus Du Plessis and Jiri Prochazka both cited the film as an inspiration for wanting to become an MMA fighter.